ZachPenn/CellCounting/README.md

 * source activate EnvironmentName
 * jupyter notebook

-From Jupyter Notebook navigate to ipynb files on your computer to run scipts.

 ## Image requirements
 Single channel, 8-bit, .tif images are required.
-Tif images that are not already 8-bit are converted to 8 bit.

 ## Image J
 There are certain tasks relevant to the execution of these scripts (e.g. estimating cell diameter, drawing regions of interest) for which Image J is recommended.
 Instructions regarding how to do these tasks in ImageJ are provided in scripts.

+## Running Code
+After downloading the ipynb files onto your local computer, from the terminal activate the necessary Conda environment and open Jupyter Notebook, then navigate to the files on your computer.
+The individual scripts contain more detailed instructions.